-On August 6, 2015, the Company entered into a License and Services Agreement (the "CTS Agreement") with Community Blood Center (d/b/a Community Tissue Services) ("CTS"), Dayton, Ohio, an FDA registered tissue establishment.
+On August 6, 2015, the Company entered into a License and Services Agreement (the "CTS Agreement") with Community Blood Center (d/b/a Community Tissue Services) ("CTS"), in Dayton, Ohio, an FDA registered tissue establishment.
 Processing of the Avance Nerve Graft pursuant to the CTS Agreement began in February 2016.
 The CTS Agreement initially had a five-year term ending August 31, 2020.
-After three previous term extensions, on February 22, 2021, the agreement was further amended to extend the term of the agreement to until December 31, 2023.
+After three previous term extensions, on February 22, 2021, the CTS Agreement was further amended to extend the term of the agreement to until December 31, 2023.
 Under the CTS Agreement, the Company pays CTS a facility fee for use of clean room/manufacturing, storage and office space, which the Company accounts for as an embedded lease in accordance with ASC 842, "Leases."
-The Company also pays CTS for services in support of its manufacturing process such as for routine sterilization of daily supplies, providing disposable supplies, microbial services and office support.
-During the three months ended March 31, 2021 and 2020, the Company paid fees to CTS of approximately \$643 and \$506, respectively and are included in cost of goods sold on the accompanying condensed consolidated statements of operations.
+The Company also pays CTS for services in support of its manufacturing process including for routine sterilization of daily supplies, providing disposable supplies, microbial services and office support.
+During the three months ended June 30, 2021 and 2020, the Company paid fees to CTS of approximately \$628 and \$279, respectively.
+During the six months ended June 30, 2021 and 2020, the Company paid fees to CTS of approximately \$1,271 and \$739, respectively and are included are included in cost of goods sold on the accompanying condensed consolidated statements of operations.

 In August 2008, the Company entered into an agreement with Cook Biotech to distribute the Axoguardproducts worldwide and the parties subsequently amended the agreement on February 26, 2018.
 Pursuant to the February 2018 amendment, the agreement expires on June 30, 2027.
 The Cook Biotech agreement establishes a formula for the transfer cost of the Axoguard products and requires certain minimum purchases, although, through mutual agreement, the parties have not established such minimums; and, to date, have not enforced such provision.
-Under the agreement, the Company provides purchase orders to Cook Biotech, and Cook Biotech fulfills the purchase orders.
+Under the Cook Biotech agreement, the Company provides purchase orders to Cook Biotech, and Cook Biotech fulfills the purchase orders.

 In December 2011, the Company also entered into a Master Services Agreement for Clinical Research and Related Services.
 The Company was required to pay \$151 upon execution of this agreement and the remainder monthly based on activities associated with the execution of the Company's phase 3 pivotal clinical trial to support a biologics license application ("BLA") for Avance Nerve Graft.
 In March 2020, the Company entered into an amendment to this agreement.
 The amendment extends the end of the study timeline from December 2020 to December 2021.
 It also increases the total number of subjects enrolled and the number of sites used in the studies.
-Payments made under this agreement were \$278 and \$516 for the three months ended March 31, 2021 and 2020, respectively.
+Payments made under this agreement were \$154 and \$107 for the three months ended June 30, 2021 and 2020, respectively.
+Payments made under this agreement were \$432 and \$623 for the six months ended June 30, 2021 and 2020, respectively.